open-gpdb/gpdb/gpdb-doc/markdown/analytics/postGIS.html.md

 Removing PostGIS support from a database does not remove these PostGIS Raster environment variables from the `greenplum_path.sh` file: `GDAL_DATA`, `POSTGIS_ENABLE_OUTDB_RASTERS`, `POSTGIS_GDAL_ENABLED_DRIVERS`.
 The environment variables are removed when you uninstall the PostGIS extension package.

-**Warning:** Removing PostGIS support from a database drops PostGIS database objects from the database without warning.
+> **Caution** Removing PostGIS support from a database drops PostGIS database objects from the database without warning.
 Users accessing PostGIS objects might interfere with the dropping of PostGIS objects.
 See [Notes](#postgis_note).

 #### <a id="drop_postgis_cmd"></a>Using the DROP EXTENSION Command